YuntongJu/DC-Benchmark/methods/tm/readme.md

 **Note** All the sota parameters are providded by the author.

+For instructions on how to setup the code, see [instructions](instructions.md)

 # Generate training trajectories
 TM requires us to pre-generate training trajectories to use during synthetic image generation phase.
 Therefore we have to run the following command before starting to generate synthetic images.